theAlgorithmist/TSProgrammingTestProblems/README.md

 Source: Email

 Problem:  Discuss various solutions to creating a function that takes two words as input and returns a boolean to indicate whether or not the two words are anagrams.
-What is the complexity of the approchaes and how do you expect the solutions to scale to larger-length strings?
+What is the complexity of each approach and how do you expect the solutions to scale to larger-length strings?
 Discuss edge cases.

 Solution:  I chose this one as it is a string-processing problem, which if you have read this far you know is not an area of strength for me.
 I also like discussion problems and this one was given to an applicant for a junior front-end dev. position.
-The value of discussion problems is that it simulates a very real environment where devs get together in a conference room and discuss how to solve a problem.
+The value of discussion problems is that they simulate a very real environment where devs get together in a conference room and discuss how to solve a problem.
 Can the candidate fit into this environment and what problem-solving instincts are displayed?
 If not evident in track record or online portfolio, the latter can generally only be determined in a presentation/discussion setting.

 I suppose the classic answer to this problem is split-sort-join-compare.
 The whole split-some operation-join combination is a solution to a lot of string-related problems.
 It is one-line, elegant, and likely effective for modest-size strings.
 Complexity is dominated by the sort so we will say _n log(n)_.
 Split and join, however, are not trivial from an actual runtime standpoint.

 I know everyone is indoctrinated to think big-O when it comes to complexity, but that's just a high-level representation of how an algorithm scales.
-My first question in desigining a solution to this problem is to ask how likely it is that two words will really be anagams, especially as the number of letters increases.
+My first question in designing a solution to this problem is to ask how likely it is that two words will really be anagrams, especially as the number of letters increases.
 In practice, not very likely.
 So, I would try to come up with an approach designed to prove false as quickly as possible.
 That is the idea behind the provided example, although in the worst case, it's _n^2_.
 I am sure that someone more experienced in string processing than myself can come up with a better solution, but this one is pretty easy to follow.

 In terms of edge cases, I would ask about mixed case, i.e. are 'sAw' and 'was' to be considered anagrams?
 For purposes of this particular discussion, let's presume that the group decided in the negative.
 Same for null strings.
 I would also test for null or undefined inputs.